SocketCluster/socketcluster-website/docs/getting-started.md

 socket.transmit('customRemoteEvent', 123);
 ```

 !!
-Note that you can also transmit to receivers which are registered on the client socket from the server socket using the same syntax.
+You can also transmit to receivers which are registered on the client socket from the server socket using the same syntax.
 Transmit can never fail, so you don’t need a `try-catch` block.

 ### [Client] Invoke procedures (RPCs)